learning-zone/react-basics/react-seed/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Deploying an Angular App to Firebase Hosting
+## Steps to deploy React App to Firebase

 **1. Build**
 ```bash